ConfTool Glossary

 Best-Paper-Award: Option for the valuation of a submission through one or more reviewers, with which a submission will be recommended as „best paper“ of a conference.

 Bidding (Phase): In ConfTool Pro reviewers can participate in a bidding process.
 Here they may select the contributions they would like or would not like to review (based on their personal area of expertise).
 The chairs will try to consider these "biddings" during the assignment of submissions to reviewers.
-Furthermore, reviewers can indicate potential conflicts of interests
+Furthermore, reviewers can indicate potential conflicts of interests.

-Bidding for reviews: Reviewers have the possibility to bid for submissions that they would like to review because, for example, the submission concerns their area of expertise (see Bidding Phase).
+Bidding for Reviews: Reviewers have the possibility to bid for submissions that they would like to review because, for example, the submission concerns their area of expertise (see Bidding Phase).

-Bulk Mails (Group e-mails): A (personalized) e-mail, which is sent from the ConfTool-System to a specific user group.
+Bulk Mails (Group E-Mails): A (personalized) e-mail, which is sent from the ConfTool-System to a specific user group.
 They will be sent through the appropriate program point in the system.
 Group e-mails will not be sent automatically.

-Community-System: ConfTool Pro offers an online-list of all participants, in which you can access the profiles of other participants.
+Community-System: ConfTool Pro offers an online list of all participants, in which you can access the profiles of other participants.

-Conference Administrator: Someone who can manage every aspect of of ConfTool, including ConfTool Settings, User and Participant Management, Manage Submissions, and Reviews, Conference Program Scheduling, Bulk Emails, and Data Import and Export.
+Conference Administrator: Someone who can manage every aspect of ConfTool, including ConfTool Settings, User and Participant Management, Manage Submissions, and Reviews, Conference Program Scheduling, Bulk Emails, and Data Import and Export.
 The administrator is usually also one of the Conference Organizers.

 Conference Assistant (Assist): An administrative user with access to all users, participants and all payment details.
 Conference Assistants do not have access to the submissions or reviews.
 They also cannot access the settings of ConfTool.

 Conference Chair (ConfChair): An administrative user with access to all users, all submissions and all reviews.
-Conference Chairs do not have access to financial details of the participant registration module and cannot access the main settings.
+Conference Chairs do not have access to payment details of the participant registration module and cannot access the main settings.

 Conference Organizer: Someone whom participants contact for more information about a conference.
-The Conference Organizer and his e-mail contact details are identified in the “Main Setup” page, which is available from the “Settings” page.
+The Conference Organizer and her e-mail contact details are identified in the “Main Setup” page, which is available from the “Settings” page.

 Conference Track: A specific field of study for a conference.
-Examples of Conference Tracks for a Scientific Conference may include “Biology: Revolutionary Evolution”, “Physiology of Bipedal Mammals” and “Developing Applications of Research Technology.”
-Administrative users may create Conference Tracks that are specific to their conference.
-Conference contributors can view and select the Conference Tracks for a conference.
+Examples of conference tracks for a scientific conference may include “Biology: Revolutionary Evolution”, “Physiology of Bipedal Mammals” and “Developing Applications of Research Technology.”
+Administrative users may create conference tracks that are specific to their conference.
+Conference contributors can view and select the conference tracks for a conference.

 Conference Topic: A specific area of expertise or study within a conference.
 Reviewers are associated with conference topics based on reviewers’ fields of study.
 Reviewers will only receive submissions that are most relevant to them.

-Contribution: See submission
+Contribution: See Submission.

-Experts: see Reviewers
+Experts: see Reviewer.

 Front Desk / Registration / Student Volunteer (SV): Someone who performs conference registration tasks but has no access to the submitted contributions and only limited access to financial/payment details.